Queen Anne’s County is the Gateway to the Eastern Shore. Found in the southernmost corner of Maryland, there is only one

 Dining on the Chesapeake Bay in Queen Anne’s County

 Hungry for seafood?
 There are plenty of great seafood restaurants in Queen Anne’s County!
-In Stevensville, check out Rustico Italian Restaurant & Bar for a great selection of wines and a gorgeous setting.
+In Stevensville, check out Rustico Italian Restaurant & Bar for a noteworthy selection of wines and a gorgeous setting.
 I recommend their Bruschetta with fresh basil, garlic, and Roma tomatoes, as well as the Calamari Fritti, served with pesto aioli.
 Yum!

 Other Points of Interest

 An affordable and comfortable place to stay during your trip to Queen Anne’s County is the Holiday Inn Express Kent Island in Grasonville.
 It is clean, has comfortable triple-sheeted beds, nice views, an indoor pool, and free Wi-Fi.
 Best of all, breakfast is included.
 A delicious breakfast.
 For a more luxurious stay, try the historic Kent Manor Inn, dating back to the 1820’s.

 Another area favorite is the Queenstown Premium Outlet, featuring over 65 stores.
 Stop by to snag deals from Tommy Bahama, Merrell, Gymboree, and Columbia.
 There are many antique shops in the area, too.
 For travelers wanting a more unique experience, try a balloon ride or birdwatching.